nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag/tag_reference.rst

    ====================================== ==========================================================================================
    paramName ``required``                 Name of the parameter to use for include. name                                   The name to acquire the value.
-Specify either name attribute or value attribute. value                                  Value.Used to specify a value directly.Specify either name attribute or value attribute.
+Specify either name attribute or value attribute. value                                  Value.
+Used to specify a value directly.Specify either name attribute or value attribute.
    ====================================== ==========================================================================================

 .. _tag-confirmation_page_tag: